Toggle Nav

 Productivity Risk

-• The Company’s financial results are linked to its stores’ productivity, measured by two indicators, i.e., SSSG and merchandise sales per square metre of retail space.
+• The Company’s financial results are linked to its stores productivity, measured by two indicators, i.e., SSSG and merchandise sales per square meter of retail space.

-• The sales per square metre are subject to the Indonesian economy’s condition, products’ price point mix, the merchandise attractiveness, as well as the stores’ location, appearance, and operation.
+• Sales per square meter are subject to the Indonesian economy’s condition, the product price point mix, merchandise attractiveness, the stores’ location, appearance, and operation.
 Marketing effectiveness and adverse publicity can also affect merchandise sales.
 The retail space in the metric is the aggregate square metres at the period’s end, not adjusted for any area under refurbishment.
-Gross sales per square metre of retail space in 2022 were Rp13,162.1 thousand compared to Rp11,364.7 thousand in 2021.
+Gross sales per square metre of retail space in 2023 were IDR12,905.3 thousand compared to IDR13,162.1 thousand in 2022.

 Mitigation: